GovStackWorkingGroup/sandbox-usecase-usct-backend/docs/main.md

 usually depends on services from cloud providers.

 Mock-SRIS follows a common sandbox vision to remain cloud provider independent.
-Based on the above, Mock-SRIS uses the `lates` tag to easily set up versioning and deploy a new version of the application.
+Based on the above, Mock-SRIS uses the `latest` tag to easily set up versioning and deploy a new version of the application.

 ## Useful commands